DrSkippy/Gnacs/README.md

      `sudo pip install gnacs --no-deps`
      `sudo pip install gnacs --no-deps --upgrade` (if you have installed before)

+In order to regenerate the documentation, also use:

+     `sudo pip install sphinx autodoc ghp-import`

 ### Supported publishers:
 * Twitter
 * Disqus